yotam4249/Thinklys/README.md

 ---

-*Built with modern Python async/await patterns, microservices architecture, and event-driven design principles.*
+*Distributed backend system with AI/ML capabilities, designed for horizontal scaling and multi-server deployment.*